-EVACUATION AND LOCKDOWN DRILLS: Evacuation and lockdown drills will be conducted during school days in each school within the District with staff and students twelve (12) times annually (September - June).
+(September - June).
 The first eight (8) drills are conducted prior to December 31st of each school year.
 Eight of all such drills shall be evacuation drills.
 Four of all such required drills shall be lockdown drills.
+Prior to the first annual drill, staff shall review emergency response procedures and drill requirements with students during class time.
+Students are also provided the opportunity to ask questions on any procedure that they are not clear on.
 The appropriate Fire Department may, upon mutual agreement with the District, participate in some or all of the drills and offer feedback regarding effective building evacuation in the event of a fire.
+Four of the required drills must be through use of the fire escapes on buildings where fire escapes are present or through the use of identified secondary means of egress.
 The appropriate Police Department may, upon mutual agreement with the District, participate in some or all of the lockdowns drills and offer feedback regarding the effectiveness of these drills.
 Drills shall be conducted at different times of the school day with at least one of the eight required evacuation drills occurring during a mass gathering event such as lunch or assemblies.
+Instruction in drill procedures, including during lunch periods and assemblies, is conducted annually by staff.
+At least two additional drills must be held during summer school in buildings where summer school is conducted, one must be held during the first week of summer school.